 Biodentify pilot projects’ goals and deliverables

-The main goals we set for our Phase 2 EU H2020 Grant Project were as follows: i) to achieve early market penetration with pilots for active oil and gas companies in the US, South American and North Sea markets, ii) improve innovation and make it market-ready—also by expanding our microbial DNA database and machine learning capabilities which improves future prediction in itself, and iii) to leverage market acceptance through extending our customer base.
+The main goals we set for our Phase 2 EU H2020 Grant Project were as follows: i) to achieve early market penetration with pilots for active oil and gas companies in the US and South American markets, ii) improve innovation and make it market-ready—also by expanding our microbial DNA database and machine learning capabilities which improves future prediction in itself, and iii) to leverage market acceptance through extending our customer base.
 Our final delivery for all projects was a clear, microbiologically derived, prospectivity map from our now proven methodology.

 Summary of our direct hydrocarbon prediction process